 Here are some strategies:

-- Transform the seating area into the meeting, presentation or remote working area.
+- Transform the seating area into the meeting, presentation or remote working area: Just try not to host all three at once!

-- Provide laptops or tablets, so your staff can work remotely.
+- Provide laptops or tablets, so your staff can work remotely: This demonstrates trust and will actively help to boost work-life balance.

-- Install interactive walls which allow you to draw all over them – that way you’re fully utilising your space… whilst saving a fortune on notepads!
+- Install interactive walls which allow you to draw all over them: You will fully utilise your space whilst saving a fortune on notepads!

 6. It is all fun and games

-We can all get bogged down by heavy workloads, stress and deadlines.
-To counter this you could install a games room.
+We all get bogged down by heavy workloads, stress and deadlines.
+We all get cheered up by playing games and socialising.
+Eureka moment… you could install a games room!

 Providing a common space for workers will boost morale and encourage those who wouldn’t normally socialise to get involved.
 This will positively impact your company by enhancing the sense of community.

-Gaming rooms can also help to reduce stress, boost concentration and increase talent retention – If you create a fun working environment then people will want to stay.
+Gaming rooms can also help to reduce stress, boost concentration and increase talent retention.
+Put simply, if you create a fun working environment then people will want to stay.

 7. Sleep your way to productivity